 The more we ramp up our commitment—and really mean it—and make an effort every day to find our blocks and distortions, the more energy and excitement we will feel.
 But if we focus on selfish ends, we’ll be more insecure, battling a frightening sense that life is meaningless.
 Here’s the vicious circle: life is meaningless, we push selfishly for minor fulfillments, we feel divorced from Christ, and life feels more meaningless.
-Then we wonder why we feel depressed.
+Then we wonder why we feel depressed in the worst way.

 Some of us have climbed off this hamster wheel, but we’re still only making a half-hearted effort.
 We’ve got one foot in heaven and the other on a banana peel.
 In truth, if we dedicate our life and talents to God, we will flourish in our daily life.
 Best yet, our splits will heal and unify, so unbelief will turn to belief, fear to trust, hate to love, ignorance to wisdom, separateness to union, and death to eternal life.
 Holy palooza.